kosi-libs/Kodein/README.md

 Bindings: Declaring dependencies
 --------------------------------

-Bindings are delared inside a Kodein initialization block, they are not subject to type erasure (e.g. You can bind both a List&lt;Int&gt; and a List&lt;String&gt; to different list instances).
+Bindings are delared inside a Kodein initialization block, they are not subject to type erasure (e.g. You can bind both a `List<Int>` and a `List<String>` to different list instances).

 There are different ways to declare a bindings:

 #### Provider binding
 This binds a type to a provider function.
 Each time you need a person instance, the provider will be called.
-For example, here is a binding that creates a new `Person` entry each time the IoC container needs a `Person` instance:
+For example, here is a binding that creates a new `Dice` entry each time the IoC container needs a `Dice` instance:
 ```kotlin
 bind<Dice>() with { RandomDice(5) }
 ```